 - Base number of users was calculated by determining the percentage of unduplicated waiver members who used a waiver service in SFY 2020 multiplied by the unduplicated waiver members for the appropriate waiver year.
 The projected number of users for the first waiver year of the renewal period represents projected experience of the current members multiplied by the change in unduplicated participant count.
 Growth from the first to the fifth year of the renewal period applies the same methodology.
 For waiver services with no experience in SFY 2020, the number of users estimated in the first year of the waiver renewal period (SFY 2022) is based upon the number of projected users during SFY 2021. - Baseline average units per user was calculated by dividing the utilization for a service by the number of users of the service for SFY 2020.
 The waiver renewal does not reflect a change in the average units per user during the renewal period.
-For waiver services with no experience in SFY 2020, the average number of units per user estimated in the first year of the waiver renewal period (SFY 2022) is based upon the average units per user during SFY 2021. - The unit cost for waiver year 2 was updated in J-2-d to reflect the new rates for Attendant Care, Home Delivered Meals, Personal Care I/II, Companion-Individual, Companion-Agency and Medicaid Nursing-RN and LPN.
-Unit costs for waiver years 3-5 were trended by 3% each year at that time.
+For waiver services with no experience in SFY 2020, the average number of units per user estimated in the first year of the waiver renewal period (SFY 2022) is based upon the average units per user during SFY 2021. - Projected Factor D annual aggregate expenditure growth rate is approximately 8.2%, driven by annual projected increases of 5.0% for unduplicated participants and 3.0% for unit cost, with unit cost trends consistent with Factor D increases of 3.0% reflected in Appendix J-1. - The unit costs for Adult Day Health Care, Attendant Care, Home Delivered Meals, Personal Care I/II, Companion-Individual and Companion-Agency were updated in J-2-d to reflect the new rates.
+Unit costs for these services for waiver years 3-5 were trended by 3% each year. - The rates for ADHC and Home Delivered meals were implemented under an approved Appendix K and have retroactive effective dates.
+The SMA updated the waiver estimates in WY1 for these services to make permanent the rate increases implemented under the recently approved Appendix K.